-- Art.
+Art.
 48. The representative assembly of the Republic of Senegal shall bear the name of National Assembly.
-Its members shall bear the title of Deputy to the National Assembly. - Art.
-49. Deputies to the National Assembly shall be elected by universal direct suffrage, for four years, at the same time as the President of the Republic.
-An organic law shall stipulate the number of members of the Assembly, their emoluments, the conditions of eligibility, the system of ineligibility and incompatibilities. - Art.
+Its members shall bear the title of Deputy to the National Assembly.

+Art.
+49. Deputies to the National Assembly shall be elected by universal direct suffrage, for a five year term subject to the provisions of Article 75bis.
+An organic law shall stipulate the number of members of the

+Assembly, their emoluments, the conditions of eligibility, the system of ineligibility and incompatibilities.

+Art.
 50. No deputy may be prosecuted, sought, arrested, detained or tried as a result of opinions or votes expressed by him in the exercise of his functions.

-No deputy may, during sessions, be prosecuted or arrested for crimes or misdemeanors without the authorization of the National Assembly, except in flagrante delicto.
+No deputy may, during sessions, be prosecuted or arrested for crimes or misdemeanors without the authorization of the National Assembly, except in cases of flagrante delicto, authorized prosecution or final conviction.

-No deputy may, when the Assembly is not in session, be arrested without the authorization of the secretariat of the National Assembly, except in flagrante delicto, in cases of authorized prosecution or of definitive conviction.
+No deputy may, when the Assembly is not in session, be arrested without the authorization of the secretariat of the National Assembly, except in case of flagrante delicto, authorized prosecution or final conviction.